mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

     Dataset<Row> sqlDf = spark.sql(sqlStatement);
     ```
 # performance
+    * What is the difference between caching and persistence?
+      * In Spark they are synonymous
+    * Two API calls, cache() and persist() , offer these capabilities
+        * The latter pro‐
+          vides more control over how and where your data is stored—in memory and on disk,
+          serialized and unserialized
+    * DataFrame.cache()
+        * will store as many of the partitions read in memory across Spark executors
+          as memory allows
+        * While a DataFrame may be fractionally cached,
+          partitions cannot be fractionally cached (e.g., if you have 8 partitions but only 4.5
+          partitions can fit in memory, only 4 will be cached)
+        * When you use cache() or persist() , the DataFrame is not fully
+          cached until you invoke an action that goes through every record
+    * DataFrame.persist()
+        * persist(StorageLevel.LEVEL) is nuanced, providing control over how your data is
+          cached via StorageLevel
+            * DISK_ONLY, OFF_HEAP, etc
+            * Each StorageLevel (except OFF_HEAP ) has an equivalent
+              LEVEL_NAME_2 , which means replicate twice on two different Spark
+              executors: MEMORY_ONLY_2
+* When to Cache and Persist
+    * where you will want to access a large
+      data set repeatedly for queries or transformations
+      • DataFrames commonly used during iterative machine learning training
+      • DataFrames accessed commonly for doing frequent transformations during ETL
+      or building data pipelines
+    * As a general rule you should use memory caching judiciously, as it can incur resource
+      costs in serializing and deserializing, depending on the StorageLevel used.
 * Apache Spark offers two distinct techniques for increasing performance:
     * Caching, via cache() or persist() , which can save your data and the data lineage
     * Checkpointing, via checkpoint() , to save your data, without the lineage